Naisianoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the 10 newest files in the current directory.
 One file per line.
 Sorted from the newest to the oldest.

 A script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word.
 Output format: One line, one word.
 Words should be sorted.

+Display lines containing the pattern “root” from the file /etc/passwd